-GATEWAY ACADEMY PE & DANCE KIT
+GATEWAY ACADEMY PE & DANCE UNIFORM

-- Academy Shorts and/or Academy Tracksuit bottoms / Academy Sports Leggings (leggings should not be see- through) - Academy T-shirt and / or Academy jumper.
+- Academy Shorts and / or Academy Tracksuit bottoms / Academy Sports Leggings (leggings should not be see- through). - Academy T-shirt and / or Academy jumper.

-Below is the acceptable sportswear which can be worn in PE and Dance lessons, however, as an alternative, students can wear plain black (no branding whatsoever) PE and Dance kits.
+Below are the acceptable sportswear which can be worn in PE and Dance lessons.